sonots/sonots.github.io/source/_posts/2014-05-12-fluentd-server-released.markdown

 ## What is Fluentd Server

-I heard some opinions as some people want something like chef-server for Fluentd, so I created the fluentd-server.
+I heard opinions as some users of Fluentd want something like chef-server for Fluentd, so I created the fluentd-server.

 With Fluentd Server, you can manage fluentd configuration files centrally with erb.